 Portable Gas Analyzers

-Gasmet provides two field-deployable non-destructive FTIR based soil flux analyzers for continuous multicomponent gas analyses: DX4040 and DX4015.
-These robust gas analyzers enable the measurement up to 50 different gas compounds simultaneously.
-Both soil flux analyzers are ideal for field work and capable of taking samples from several chambers automatically.
+Gasmet provides two field-deployable non-destructive FTIR based soil flux analyzers for continuous multicomponent gas analyses: GT5000 Terra and DX4015.
+These robust gas analyzers enable the measurement of up to 50 different gas compounds simultaneously.
+Both soil flux analyzers are ideal for fieldwork and capable of taking samples from several chambers automatically.

-These analyzers do not require span calibrations; zero calibration with nitrogen gas or ambient air is all that is necessary.
+These analyzers do not require span calibrations; measuring the background spectrum with nitrogen gas is all that is necessary.
 As a result, field operations are quick and simple, and their small footprint makes them attractive in the laboratory environment.

 Can new gases be added to the analysis?